cycodehq/cycode-cli/README.md

 `cycode scan path --help`

-To see the options available for the ignore scan funtion, use this command:
+To see the options available for the ignore scan function, use this command:

 `cycode ignore --help`